Skip to main content

 • Perform a preupgrade check to inspect and create reports on the system configuration and items to be addressed before upgrading

-• Perform an upgrade of the system to Oracle Linux 8 using the Leapp utility
+• Use the Leapp utility to perform an upgrade of the system to Oracle Linux 8 and then perform another upgrade of the same system to Oracle Linux 9

 Prerequisites

-• An Oracle Cloud Infrastructure instance running the current release Oracle Linux 7
+• An Oracle Linux instance running the latest release of Oracle Linux 7